What are Adverbs?

 Tom really means it.

-All the bold words are describing a verb They answer the questions- How does Joseph run?
+All the bold words describe a verb They answer the question- How does Joseph run?
 Quickly.
 When does Amara have to leave?
 Soon.
 Does Tom mean it?
-He really does.
+He really means that.

 Use of Adverbs with Adjectives